Delaunay-type hypersurfaces in cohomogeneity one manifolds: Delaunay-type hypersurfaces in projective spaces

-Apart from constructing new topological types of Delaunay type hypersurfaces in $S^{n+1}$, our methods also yield existence of Delaunay type hypersurfaces in other compact rank one symmetric spaces.
+Apart from constructing new topological types of Delaunay-type hypersurfaces in $S^{n+1}$, our methods also yield existence of Delaunay-type hypersurfaces in other compact rank one symmetric spaces.
 Cohomogeneity one actions on $\C P^n$, $\Hr P^n$ and $\Ca P^2$ are classified, and a detailed description of such actions and their isotropy groups can be found in \cite{gwz}.
-We now describe which of these cohomogeneity one actions satisfy our hypotheses and hence produce Delaunay type hypersurfaces.
+We now describe which of these cohomogeneity one actions satisfy our hypotheses and hence produce Delaunay-type hypersurfaces.

 We start by noting that no such actions occur on $\Ca P^2$, so we focus our attention to the projective spaces $\C P^n$ and $\Hr P^n$.
 If $\G$ acts with cohomogeneity one on $\C P^n$ (respectively $\Hr P^n$), then there exists a cohomogeneity one action of $\widetilde \G$ on $S^{2n+1}$ (respectively $S^{4n+3}$) and a normal subgroup $\mathsf N=\U(1)$ (respectively $\mathsf N=\Sp(1)$) of $\widetilde \G$ whose induced action is a Hopf action, so that $\widetilde \G/\mathsf N=\G$.
 This means that a full classification of the cohomogeneity one actions on $\C P^n$ and $\Hr P^n$ that satisfy our hypotheses can be directly obtained from the corresponding classification for actions on spheres, given in the previous section.
+Furthermore, this implies that the Fubini-Study metric in $\C P^n$ and $\Hr P^n$ is adapted with respect to such cohomogeneity one $\G$-actions, since the round metric is adapted with respect to the lifted cohomogeneity one $\widetilde\G$-actions.